IIIF/cookbook-recipes/recipe/0688-stereogram-timeline/index.md

 In this example, both stereogram views come from the image behind `https://collections.library.yale.edu/iiif/2/1073279/`.
 The manifest crops the source image into left and right halves and alternates them on one Canvas.

+The primary manifest includes `service` on each Annotation body.
+A second variant removes those `service` entries so viewers that resolve the full service rather than the `xywh` image URL can still render the intended alternation.

 {% include manifest_links.html viewers="Clover" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config='data-line="10-12,18,31,53"' %}

+### No-service variant

+Use this version if timeline playback is interrupted by viewer behavior around image services.

+{% include manifest_links.html viewers="Clover" manifest="manifest-no-service.json" %}

+{% include jsonviewer.html src="manifest-no-service.json" config='data-line="10-12,18,31,53"' %}

 ## Related Recipes